Accelize/GettingStarted_Examples/Misc/Probing_Vitis_Design.md

 ![03](assets/ila/03.png)

 * Customize the IP.
 The minimal changes to apply are:

-  * Change the number of Probes in the "General Options" tab
+  * Change the number of Probes in the "General Options" tab:

 ![04](assets/ila/04.png)

-  * For each probe, set the signal width (in bits)
+  * For each probe, set the signal width (in bits):

 ![05](assets/ila/05.png)

 * Once the configuration is done, click on "OK" and then click "Generate" in the "Generate Output Products" window that will appear.